-1. Unscrew the valve cap on top of the fork (blue cap, on onto the fork.
-Pump the fork the Frog fork).
-This will uncover a valve, which the shock el (see fig.39) (Do not exceed pump can be screwed onto. the maximum pressure for (see fig.38)
+- the Frog fork).
+This will un-(see fig.38) - 1.
+Unscrew the valve cap on 2.
+Screw the fork/shock pump top of the fork (blue cap, on onto the fork.
+Pump the fork the red rubber O-ring on the up to the desired pressure levcover a valve, which the shock el (see fig.39) (Do not exceed pump can be screwed onto. the maximum pressure for the fork). - 3.
+Remove the pump and set fork stanchion to the bottom of the travel. (see fig.40) - 4.
+Sit on the bicycle in a normal riding position and measure the distance that the rubber O-ring has moved.
+The measured distance is your sag.